threefoldfoundation/info_sdk/src/usecases/storage/s3_storage.md

 |  2      | 4  | 2  | 6  | 33% |
 |  3      | 5  | 1  | 6  | 16%  |

-Now in this example real efficiency of this solution is not achieved, in a real life deployment we would do something like this:
+Now in this example the real efficiency of this solution is not achieved, in a real-life deployment we would do something like this:

 | Option | data storage devices | parity storage devices | total devices  | overhead  |
 |--------|---|---|---|---|